jacurtis813/basic-hotel/README.md

 64. Complete the form section.
 Test and run the code that we have created.
 All working as designed.
 65. Begin the structure for the second section of the contact page.
 This will create the contact information for our guests to contact the hotel.
 66. Complete the styling for the second section of the contact page.
 Save all changes.
+67. Pick up where we left off in the project build.
+Complete the overview for the media queries, how to create and how to use them.
+68. Create the second stylesheet within the css folder in the assets folder of the project, this stylesheet will be used to create the media queries for the hotel website.
+69. Create the link tag to link the medistyle stylesheet to our html files.
+Link to all.
+Update all.